-Unfortunately, sweating in a job interview is not only common, it’s normal.
-Interview are high-stress situations.
+If you're a heavy sweater, job interviews can be a dreadful experience.
 When you’re nervous, your body’s fight or flight system activates, sending a rush of hormones into your body.

-The good news?
-There are ways to manage your sweat so you can focus on nailing that job interview.
+We'll cover a few ways to help you manage your sweat so you can focus on nailing that job interview.
 Here are the best tips to control sweating in the interview and put your best foot forward:

 Take advantage of the confidence boost that preparation gives you.
 Do your homework — research the company, study your résumé so you can speak confidently about your experience.
 Do mock interviews with different people to get comfortable answering a variety of interview questions.